scope-lab-vu/Beta-VAE-OOD-Detector/README.md

   <img src="https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/videos/change-in-brightness.gif" />
 </p>

-(a) HP scene where high precipitation is introduced into the scene. (b) HB scene where the brightness is introduced into the scenes.
-In HP scene the detector martingale and the martingale of the precipitation reasoner increases when the high precipitation is introduced.
-In the HB scene the detector martingale and the martingale of the brightness reasoner increases when the high precipitation is introduced.
+(a)**HP scene** where high precipitation is introduced into the scene.
+In this scene the detector martingale and the martingale of the precipitation reasoner increases when the high precipitation is introduced.

+(b) **HB scene** where the brightness is introduced into the scenes.
+In this scene the detector martingale and the martingale of the brightness reasoner increases when the high precipitation is introduced.

 Additional videos are available [here]("https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/tree/main/videos/")

 # Setup